Detecting null patterns in tensor data: Chiseling 3-tensors: a user's guide

-The null pattern depicted in Figure~\ref{fig:main-block}{ {\sc (B)}} is a decomposition of a tensor with respect to the front face.
-Methods to obtain decompositions of this type have been developed by other researchers~\citelist{ \cite{chatroom} \cite{CL:blocksnoise} \cite{CL:blockalgebra }\cite{CS:blocks}}.
-These patterns can be detected by Algorithm~\ref{algo:detailed-stratify} using an \textit{adjoint chisel}.
-There is one such chisel for each (unordered) pair of axes that define the face in question.
-Thus, for a tensor with $\ell$ axes, there are $\ell \choose 2$ adjoint chisels, each consisting of a single row.
+There is one adjoint chisel for each (unordered) pair of modes that define the face in question.
+Thus, for a tensor with $\ell$ modes, there are $\ell \choose 2$ adjoint chisels, each consisting of a single row.
 The adjoint chisel for Figure~\ref{fig:main-block}{ {\sc (B)}} is

-We now explain the name `adjoint chisel' and the reason for the minus sign.
-The solution space $\Der(\ch_{{\rm adj}},t)$ for the system defined by $\ch_{{\rm adj}}$ with tensor $t$ satisfies